API Documentation

 Swap the bytes of the array elements

 Toggle between low-endian and big-endian data representation by returning a byteswapped array, optionally swapped in-place.
+Arrays of byte-strings are not swapped.
+The real and imaginary parts of a complex number are swapped individually.

 If True, swap bytes in-place, default is False.